ElsevierSoftwareX/SOFTX-D-22-00443/README.md

 If the package is imported from GitHub, then it would be suggested to install following packages in your system using pip or any other preferred approaches.
-- warnings
+- warnings : PSF
-- matplotlib
+- matplotlib : PSF
-- numpy
+- numpy :BSD
-- pandas
-- scipy
+- pandas: BSD
-- seaborn
+- scipy: BSD
-- sklearn
+- sklearn: MIT
-- pickle
+- pickle: BSD